webpack/webpack-cli/OPTIONS.md

   --no-module-unknown-context-critical                                               Negative 'module-unknown-context-critical' option.
   --module-unknown-context-recursive                                                 Enable recursive directory lookup when using the require function in a not statically analyse-able way.
 Deprecated: This option has moved to 'module.parser.javascript.unknownContextRecursive'.
   --no-module-unknown-context-recursive                                              Negative 'module-unknown-context-recursive' option.
-  --module-unknown-context-reg-exp <value>                                           Sets the regular expression when using the require function in a not statically analyse-able way.
+  --module-unknown-context-reg-exp [value]                                           Sets the regular expression when using the require function in a not statically analyse-able way.
 Deprecated: This option has moved to 'module.parser.javascript.unknownContextRegExp'.
+  --no-module-unknown-context-reg-exp                                                Negative 'module-unknown-context-reg-exp' option.
   --module-unknown-context-request <value>                                           Sets the request when using the require function in a not statically analyse-able way.
 Deprecated: This option has moved to 'module.parser.javascript.unknownContextRequest'.
   --module-unsafe-cache                                                              Cache the resolving of module requests.
   --no-module-unsafe-cache                                                           Negative 'module-unsafe-cache' option.